 Basic Understanding of Deep Learning vs. Machine Learning

-- Machine learning – in layman’s language, computers use various algorithms, which are set to perform various tasks on a large scale of data and derive sensible interpretation out of it.
-This is an advancement from specific software set to perform only one task or set data.
+In layman’s language, computers use various algorithms, which are set to perform various tasks on a large scale of data and derive sensible interpretation out of it.
+This is an advancement from a specific software set to perform only one task or set data.
 Therefore, machine learning helps to deal with a large amount of data made up of different variables at the same time.
-As part of artificial intelligence (AI), some of the common decision making includes logic programming, Bayesian programming and decision tree learning among many others.
+As part of artificial intelligence (AI), some of the common decision-making includes logic programming, Bayesian programming and decision tree learning among many others.

 Handling of Data